Storia contemporanea E

 Attending students will prepare the readings following the schedule which will be distributed at the beginning of the course.
 All teaching materials for attending students will be made available to students in a dedicated page of dropbox.

 The following reading list is divided into 12 parts, each corresponding to one lesson.
 Students are requested to prepare the required readings carefully, in order to be able to participate to class discussions.
-They will be asked to send to me 2 or 3 questions/inputs regarding the content of the required reading of each lesson, within the evening before the lesson.

 Additionally, each week one student (or a group of students, depending on the class size) will be asked to prepare a short oral presentation (about 15 minutes) on one source included in the reading list (see below).
 Students are prompted to think also about the context in which texts are produced, by whom and for whom they are written, and for which aim, and to assess their potential effects.
 The list of presentations will be agreed during the first lesson.